 Important Note: This Coconut Ice Cream will become rock hard when fully frozen.
 To bring it back to a scoopable texture, place it on the counter for 20+ minutes or for the most even texture place it in the fridge for 45 minutes to soften it.

 - You can serve this ice cream any way you love to serve vanilla ice cream.
 We love it over baked fruit desserts like my Strawberry Rhubarb Crisp or my Apple Crisp.
 It’s also perfect served alongside cake desserts like my Flourless Chocolate Skillet Cake or my Grain Free Raspberry Cake.

 - Use this ice cream as a filling for my Chocolate Chip Cookie Dough Ice Cream Sandwiches or my Paleo Funfetti Ice Cream Sandwiches.

 - Serve in a dish with any kind of fresh berries or stone fruit like sliced peaches.
 You can also make a fruit sauce like my Strawberry Rhubarb Sauce or my Fresh Peach Topping.

 - Pile scoops of this ice cream into cones.
-The waffle cones pictured here are gluten free from Let’s Do Organic.
+The waffle cones pictured here are gluten-free from Let’s Do Organic.
 I dipped them in chocolate and sprinkled the chocolate with sprinkles from Colored Kitchen, (no artificial dyes).
 It makes a fun festive look especially good for summer BBQs.
 These are both linked below along with my ice cream maker.

 - The coconut flavor of this ice cream pairs extra well with grilled fruit like peaches or my Cinnamon Glazed Grilled Pineapple.